The Mystical Experience Questionnaire

 The 11 Dimension Altered States of Consciousness (11D-ASC)

 While the 11D-ASC (Studerus et al., 2010) measures the broader category of altered states of consciousness and doesn’t precisely measure mystical experiences, it can be used to gain insight into your experience.
 It is sometimes used in researching mystical experiences because it’s considered stable across triggers.
+In other words, this questionnaire can compare experiences even if they had different triggers.

 ADVISE FOR FILLING OUT A MYSTICAL EXPERIENCE QUESTIONNAIRE